wds4/tribal-tapestry/essays/bookJustification/overview.md

 The CTTH is a series of hypotheses, listed below, each of which builds upon the ones before it.

-## 1. The representation of knowledge in the brain is profoundly influenced by the problem of *social linguistic consensus* (SLC).
+## 1. The representation of knowledge in the brain is profoundly influenced by the mandate to facilitate *social linguistic consensus* (SLC).

 The organization of the brain is determined primarily by the need to address the problem of [social linguistic consensus](https://github.com/wds4/tribal-tapestry/blob/main/glossary/socialLinguisticConsensus.md).
 We need a universal language to get the ball rolling.
 That universal language is methematics.
 Specifically: graph theory (see below) and set theory (see below).